palantir/witchcraft-go-server/README.md

 ### SIGQUIT handling
-`witchcraft-server` sets up a SIGQUIT handler such that, if the program is terminated using a SIGQUIT signal (`kill -3`), a goroutine dump is written to STDOUT.
-The `io.Writer` to which the goroutine dump is written on SIGQUIT can be configured using code.
-If the writer is specified as `ioutil.Discard`, then no SIGQUIT handler is registered.
+`witchcraft-server` sets up a SIGQUIT handler such that, if the program is terminated using a SIGQUIT signal (`kill -3`), a goroutine dump is written to STDOUT and a `diagnostic.1` thread dump entry is logged.
+The `io.Writer` to which the goroutine dump is written on SIGQUIT can be configured using `server.WithSigQuitHandlerWriter`.
+This behavior can be disabled using `server.WithDisableSigQuitHandler`.

 Example server initialization
 -----------------------------